How To Prevent Tennis Elbow

 - Make sure you understand how to use equipment and are trained on using tools or performing tasks.
 Don't use equipment that is too heavy or that you are not trained to use.

 Before engaging in any physical activity, you should do some light warm up exercises such as stretching and cardio.
 After your activity, gradually reduce your heart rate through cool-down exercise including stretching and yoga.
-Using Deep Tissue Regeneration Therapy will increase the elasticity in your tissue fibres, increasing your range of motion and making it easier for you to stretch.
+Using Circulation Boost will increase the elasticity in your tissue fibres, increasing your range of motion and making it easier for you to stretch.

 Having a limited range of motion of your arm/elbow limits the overall performance of your body.
 Cross-training will help prepare your body for activity.
 Try something that doesn't rely on the same muscles you use for your main sport or activity.
 Swimming, running, cycling, yoga, and lower body resistance training can be very good for your overall health.